Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP/FEP_Analysis.md

  McParlin, Z., Cerritelli, F., Friston, K., & Esteves, J. E. (2022).
 The role of touch in developing therapeutic alliances and synchrony using active inference. *Frontiers in Human Neuroscience, 16*, 924171.

+ Cieri F, Carhart-Harris RL, Mathys C, Turnbull O and Solms M (2023) Editorial: Frontiers in psychodynamic neuroscience.

+ Hasson, U., & Frith, C. D. (2016).
+Mirroring and beyond: coupled dynamics as a generalized framework for modelling social interactions.
+Philosophical Transactions of the Royal Society B: Biological Sciences, 371(1693), 20150366.

+ Connolly P. Expected free energy formalizes conflict underlying defense in Freudian psychoanalysis.
+Front Psychol 2018; 9: 1264.

+ K. J. Friston, T. FitzGerald, F. Rigoli, P. Schwartenbeck, and G. Pezzulo, “Active inference: A process theory,” Neural computation, vol. 29, pp. 1– 49, 2016.

+ Nabil Bouizegarene 1,2, Maxwell J. D. Ramstead 3,4, Axel Constant 5,6,7, Karl J. Friston 3,4 and Laurence J. Kirmayer 6,7* (2024) Narrative as active inference: an integrative account of cognitive and social functions in adaptation.

+ Chamberlin DE (2023) The Active Inference Model of Coherence Therapy.
+Front.
+Hum.
+Neurosci.
+16:955558.

+ Ecker, B., and Hulley, L. (1996).
+Depth-oriented brief therapy: How to be brief when you were trained to be dee–and vice versa.
+San Francisco, CA: Jossey-Bass Publishers.

+ Lynn McVey, Greg Nolan & John Lees (2020) The predictive moment: reverie, connection and predictive processing, British Journal of Guidance & Counselling, 48:4, 511-523
+ Bion, W. R. (1962a).
+Learning from experience.
+Maresfield Library.

+ Friston, K. (2010).
+The free-energy principle: A unified brain theory?
+Nature Reviews: Neuroscience, 11(2), 127–138.

+ Filippo Cieri1* and Roberto Esposito2* (2019) Psychoanalysis and Neuroscience: The Bridge Between Mind and Brain.

+ Buckner, R. L., Andrews-Hanna, J. R., and Schacter, D. L. (2008).
+The brain’s default network: anatomy, function, and relevance to disease.
+Ann.
+N. Y. Acad.
+Sci.
+1124, 1–38.
+ Bringmann L, Helmich M, Eronen M, Voelkle M. Complex Systems Approaches to Psychopathology.
+2023. p.
+103-22.

+ J. Kiverstein et al. (2024) How should we model affect, valence and arousal in ecological-enactive predictive processing?

+ J. Kiverstein et al. (2024) How should we model affect, valence and arousal in ecological-enactive predictive processing?

+ Ramstead, M.J.D., A.K.
+Seth, C. Hesp, L. Sandved-Smith, J. Mago, M. Lifshitz, G. Pagnoni, R. Smith, G. Dumas, A. Lutz, K. Friston, and A. Constant.
+2022.
+From generative models to generative passages: A computational approach to (neuro) phenomenology.
+Review of Philosophy and Psychology 13 (4): 829–857.